 - Appear to be from official government agencies e.g. banks requesting information.

-Be wary of emails from people or businesses that you deal with who ask you to "Change of bank details" for upcoming payments.
+Be wary of emails, posts or messages from people or businesses that you deal with who ask you to "Change of bank details" for upcoming payments.
 Always contact them by other means, phone by calling a verified phone number or face-to-face, to verify that those new details are correct.

 Report Fraud to Action Fraud.
 You can report fraud including online or internet crimes using the Action Fraud Reporting tool.
 Action Fraud is UK's national fraud and cyber crime reporting centre.